segmentio/segment-docs/src/connections/destinations/catalog/actions-intercom-web/index.md

 {% include content/plan-grid.md name="actions" %}

-Intercom is a customer communications platform.
-It shows you who is using your product and makes it easy to personally communicate with your users with targeted content, behavior-driven messages, and conversational support.
+Intercom is a customer communications platform that shows you who is using your product.
+Intercom allows you to personally communicate with your users with targeted content, behavior-driven messages, and conversational support.

-When you use the Intercom Web (Actions) destination, Segment will load the [Intercom JavaScript library](https://developers.intercom.com/installing-intercom/docs/intercom-for-web){:target="_blank"} for you.
+When you use the Intercom Web (Actions) destination, Segment loads the [Intercom JavaScript library](https://developers.intercom.com/installing-intercom/docs/intercom-for-web){:target="_blank"} for you.
 The Intercom library enables you to track your user’s events on your website and interact with the Intercom messenger window.

 > info ""
 > The Intercom Web (Actions) destination is in beta and is in active development.
 Some functionality may change before it becomes generally available.